belafonte/new-media-operations/README.md

 ![Activate Viewer](./images/activating-viewer.gif)

-Here is also a Cheat Sheet with more Shortcuts:
+### Here is also a Cheat Sheet with more Shortcuts

 ![Shortcut Cheatsheet](./images/cheat-sheet.png)